reasonmethis/reasonmethis/README.md

 ### Hi there! 👋

 I'm Dmitriy Vasilyuk.
-I am a full-stack developer specializing in blockchain and AI.
+I am a full-stack developer specializing in AI and Web3 applications.

 In a previous life, I was a theoretical physics PhD student, startup co-founder, professional poker player, science and philosophy blogger, and a DeFi and algorithmic trading enthusiast.